Published on Sep 25, 2024

 Tracking progress is an essential aspect of ensuring that remote workers are not slacking off.
 It allows you to measure the progress of individual team members, identify areas of improvement, and take corrective action where necessary.
 Here are some tips for tracking progress effectively:

-• Use time-tracking software.
+- Use time-tracking software.
 Time-tracking tools like Toggl or RescueTime can help you monitor how much time your remote workers are spending on specific tasks.
-Again, it’s possible to be too specific about this, so be sensible with your implementation.
+Using remote employee monitoring tools can give you an even clearer picture of their productivity.

 You may have inferred a particular omission; that of computer monitoring tools.
 Here’s why: though such tools (along with browser blockers) are highly beneficial for parents monitoring their kids, monitoring employees that closely is awful for morale, a huge waste of time, and massively counterproductive.
 You don’t need to be peering over anyone’s shoulder: just paying attention to make sure they’re getting things done.